-An ERIC must at all times have at least three Member States as members.
+An ERIC must at all times have at least one Member State and two other countries that are either Member States or associated countries as members.

-Member States must jointly hold the majority of the voting rights in the assembly of members.
+Member States and associated countries must hold jointly the majority of the voting rights in the assembly of members.

-The statutory seat has to be located in an EU Member State or in a country associated to the Community research, technological development and demonstration programmes.
+The statutory seat must be located in an EU Member State or in an associated country.